+BTC has all the typical characteristics of an investment entity as set out in AASB10.
 BTC health was admitted to the Australian Securities Exchange as an investment entity and continues to meet the criteria set out under AASB 10 Consolidated Financial Statements to qualify as an investment entity.
 This judgement is reconsidered by management and the Board at each reporting date.
 Consequently, investee companies are not consolidated in BTC health's financial statements.
 Instead, the investments held by BTC health in these companies is recorded as an investment held at fair value through profit or loss in BTC health's financial statements.